dmschreiber/advent-of-code-2020/readme.md

 # Advent of Code 2020

-## My solutions to AoC 2020 in Rust
+My solutions to AoC 2020 in Rust

-## Results on MacBook Pro 2.7 GHz Quad-Core Intel Core i7
+### Results on MacBook Pro 2.7 GHz Quad-Core Intel Core i7

+Inputs stored in files (need to refactor into an input directory and generalize the path).
+Timings are inclusive of read time from the file (as sometimes that includes parse time into structs).

 ```
 SOLUTION FOUND 883,1137 = 1003971